Mainframe-Renewal-Project/sear-docs/interfaces/python/resource.md

 ## Extracting information

-SEAR provides the `extract` and `search` operators to gather information from the RACF database.
+SEAR provides the `extract` and `search` operators to gather information about general resource profiles.

 ### Extracting a specific resource profile